- Share house living can be a great way to save money on home costs.

 6. CON: They might steal your food

 We’ve all thought about stealing food in the fridge that might not belong to us.
 Your housemates are no different.
 Expect that sometimes they will ‘borrow’ your milk or eat that cake you’ve been craving all day.
 Upfront conversations on this topic are key.

 7. CON: You never know someone until you live with them

 You might love your friends when you see them on a night out or on brunch dates.
 But you’ve barely scratched the surface.
 Living with someone means you’ll see all their bad traits up close.
 Try and know as much about your housemates as possible before you sign the lease.

 Share house living means sharing communal spaces like your kitchen, lounge, and bathroom.
 Your housemates will know everything about you by living with you.
 Make sure you establish boundaries upfront.

 9. CON: When housemates don’t pay their bills

 While you can save money on rent and bills, that saving gets wiped out if housemates don’t pay their share of the bills.
 Pick housemates who are organised and have their financial life together.
-That way you don’t end up subsidising their rent.
+That way, you don’t end up subsidising their rent.

 10. CON: When you need to end the lease early

 Unless you plan to retire in a share house, your lease must end one day.
 Housemates have different life plans, including moving in the future for jobs or to study overseas.
-If one of you needs to end the lease early, be aware that you’re all on the hook for the rent.
+If one of you needs to terminate the lease early, be aware that you’re all on the hook for the rent.
 Be aware too that if one of your damages the house in your end of lease report, you’re all liable to pay the repair bill.

 Share house living can be a great way to save money.